WMD-group/WMD-group.github.io/a_news.md

 permalink: /news/
 ---

+### October 2016
+* 11.10.16 - We are now fully set up at Imperial College London in the historic Royal School of Mines building.
+It is another busy month for science including a collaboration with Columbia University on order-disorder behaviour of hybrid perovskites published in [ACS Energy Letters](http://pubs.acs.org/doi/abs/10.1021/acsenergylett.6b00381), and a shiny new interatomic potential by Jess for metal-organic frameworks that can describe phonon behaviour in [PCCP](http://pubs.rsc.org/en/content/articlelanding/2016/cp/c6cp05106e#!divAbstract).
+* 01.10.16 - The Royal Society have kindly funded a three-year extension of Aron's [University Research Fellowship](https://royalsociety.org/grants-schemes-awards/grants/university-research/), which starts today.

 ### September 2016
 * 25.09.16 - The first book dedicated to organic-inorganic halide perovskite solar cells has been published by [Springer](http://link.springer.com/book/10.1007/978-3-319-35114-8).
 We contributed Chapter 1!
 * 07.09.16 - What effect does spin-orbit coupling actually have on electron-hole recombination in perovskite solar cells?
 [Pooya wrote a code to find out](http://scitation.aip.org/content/aip/journal/aplmater/4/9/10.1063/1.4955028).

 ### August 2016
-* 14.08.16 - It has been a busy summer!
+* 14.08.16 - It has been an exciting summer!
 Congrats to Federico on passing his PhD examination.
 Jessica is ready to submit her thesis.
-New computers were just ordered for our labs at Imperial College London.
+New computers were ordered for our labs at Imperial College London.
 On top of all that, our work on phonon anharmonicity in SnSe was just published in [Physical Review Letters](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.117.075502).

 ### July 2016
 * 12.07.16 - What happens to thermal conductivity as more elements are introduced but the average mass is conserved?
 We now know the answer thanks to Taizo and Jonathan's study in [APL Materials](http://scitation.aip.org/content/aip/journal/aplmater/4/10/10.1063/1.4955401).